supreethr23/dp-300-database-administrator/Instructions/Labs/02-provision-sql-database.md

 14. Once the deployment is complete, click **Go to resource**.

      > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-    1. Click the (...) icon located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
+    > - Click Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
-    2. Hit the Validate button for the corresponding task.
+    > - Hit the Validate button for the corresponding task.
-    3. If you receive a success message, you can proceed to the next task.
+    > - If you receive a success message, you can proceed to the next task.
 If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-    4. If you need any assistance, please contact us at labs-support@spektrasystems.com.
+    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 ## Task 3 - Enable access to an Azure SQL Database